 To help clarify some of these differences, our skilled personal injury attorneys have prepared the following FAQs.
 With the below answers, we will go over everything you need to know about a Jones Act claim and how it differs from a workers’ compensation claim.

-What Exactly is the Jones Act?
+What Exactly Is the Jones Act?

 The Jones Act, also known as the Merchant Marine Act of 1920, is a federal law set up to protect United States import ships from foreign competition.
 This act also grants sailors the right to proceed with legal action against their employer when they have been injured because of unseaworthiness or negligence.

 In comparison, workers’ compensation is a form of insurance that provides medical benefits and wage replacement to those employees who have been harmed in the course of their employment.
 However, in exchange for this money, these workers give up their right to sue the employer for the accident and their injuries.
 Learn more about employee rights from our workers’ compensation lawyers.

 For a free legal consultation, call (800) 537-8185